TJB policies, protocols, and practices in place to prevent spread of Covid-19 currently in place.

 - TJB will be open from 8:00AM-5:00 PM Monday through Friday during this Pandemic.

-The necessary changes mandated by LA County Health Dept. will create a lot of additional work for staff (disinfecting, setting up materials for individual usage, etc.).
-Teachers will need some prep time each day before children arrive in the morning and some work time day each day after children leave.
-The fact that groups of children cannot mix and that teachers must stay with one group only have also created staffing challenges.
+- The necessary changes mandated by LA County Health Dept. create a lot of additional work for staff (disinfecting, setting up materials for individual usage, etc.).

-- Infant Room will have a maximum of 8 children daily
+- Infant Room will have a maximum of 8 children.

-- Wobbler Room will have a maximum of 9 children daily
+- Wobbler Room will have a maximum of 8 children.

-- We remain deeply committed to supporting your child’s social, emotional, and mental health, and this has been much on our minds during these weeks of closure.
+- We remain deeply committed to supporting your child’s social, emotional, and mental health.
 We will be working, in this new mode, to find ways to meet children social and emotional needs, while keeping everyone as safe as possible from COVID-19.
 Because children’s social development is so important, we will be finding ways for children to continue to interact, talk to each other, share their ideas, experiences and feelings, etc., just from a bit of a distance.
 We will attempt to have as much social interaction, sharing, togetherness, etc. as possible between children.
 For example, we can set up two stations near each other, but distanced, with the same materials at each station.
 The children at these two stations will be encouraged to “play” with each other, show each other their work, ask each other questions, pose challenges to each other (“Can you make one like this?”), etc. There can be dialogue and interaction, just not proximity or sharing of materials.

 - Children will be naturally drawn to each other, especially after being apart for so long.
 This is completely expected, and your children’s feelings will be validated (“You are so happy to see your friend, ___!”).
 Our role will be to redesign the environment to help with this and/or gently explain that, right now, to keep each other safe and not share our germs, we will be staying a little bit apart from each other.
 We will help show children the ways that they CAN show their friends how happy they are to see each other and be together (smile, wave, air hug, air high five, say, “I’m so happy to see you!”, etc.).